Personal profile

 Biography

 David is a science communicator and sustainable development educator, holding a Masters of Science Communication from Imperial College London, with a background in environmental chemistry research at Griffith University.
-At the Monash Sustainable Development Institute he teaches into the Master of Environment and Sustainability, including a core unit and in the Leadership for Sustainable Development specailisation.
+At the Monash Sustainable Development Institute he teaches into the Master of Environment and Sustainability in core studies, innovation and creativity for system change, and urban transformation.

 He has worked on a variety of education and communication projects in Australia, Malaysia and the UK, from applied sustainability leadership short courses to large-scale science festivals.
-He specialises in content development and design of learning activities and environments that address complex and topical issues across science, technology and sustainability disciplines in creative and innovative ways.
+He specialises in the creative development, design and delivery of learning activities and environments that address complex and topical issues across science, technology and sustainability disciplines in innovative ways.

 At the Australian Rivers Institute at Griffith University, David researched sediment biogeochemistry, rapid toxicity testing of wastewater, and estuarine chemical processes.
 David's Masters dissertation analysed online dimensions of debates around climate science, and in his role at the Science Museum, David led a public dialogue event programme exploring climate, environment and other subjects.